Isaac Davis (American football)

-High school and college years
+Early life and college

 Davis was an All-State performer at Malvern High School, playing on both the offensive and defensive line.
 He accepted a scholarship offer to play for the University of Arkansas under then-head coach Ken Hatfield, where he became strictly an offensive lineman.
 Davis was named Third-team All-American and First-team All-SEC following both his junior and senior seasons.

-Professional football career
+Professional career

 NFL

-Isaac Davis was taken in the second round (43rd pick) of the 1994 NFL Draft by the San Diego Chargers, going ahead of such notable players as Larry Allen, Jason Sehorn, and Jason Gildon.
+Isaac Davis was taken in the second round (43rd pick) of the 1994 NFL draft by the San Diego Chargers, going ahead of such notable players as Larry Allen, Jason Sehorn, and Jason Gildon.
 Davis, who started for the Chargers in Super Bowl XXIX, played in 58 games over a six-year career, starting 31 times.
 In addition to games played for the Chargers and the Saints, Davis was briefly a member of the Minnesota Vikings during the 1998 season, but did not see any game action.
 In 1999, Davis was signed as a free agent by the Oakland Raiders, but he failed to make the regular season roster.